pupilfirst/pupilfirst/docs/developers/development_setup.md

 You should be able to sign in as `admin@example.com` (use the _Continue as Developer_ option on the sign-in page), to test access to all interfaces.
 Test data has been seeded to the development database to make this process easier.

+### Test new features without the dev server running

+All pages should work with or without `bin/vite dev` server running.
+If you're planning to change any JS code, leaving it running is the best option.
+However, we need to make sure that we manually test whether all pages function without the dev server running.
+This is because the dev server builds browser-native ESM with [esbuild](https://esbuild.github.io/), but the full build process uses [rollup.js](https://rollupjs.org/guide/en/).
+There are subtle differences in the way these two tools interact with old non-ESM JS packages.
+Use of newer JS packages should not cause any issues.

+### Debugging when not running the Vite dev server

+If you encounter issues when running sans dev server, you can disable code obfuscation by setting `build: { minify: false }` in the `vite.config.ts` file.

 ## Code formatting